K12 Education - Is Going Broke

 WHAT MONEY WILL BE LEFT IN YOUR DISCTRICT TO RUN YOUR PUBLIC SCHOOL OR SPECIAL SCHOOL?

-The "tea party" movement want to abolish the Department of Education altogether.
+The "tea party" movement wanted to abolish the Department of Education altogether.

 Schools are a business - make no mistake - a corporation focused on delivering " product" to "consumers" with measurable deliverables.
 Education has nothing to do with this.